ellailan/pm/prompts.md

 In the References & Inspiration section of the request form, please remove the big drag-and-drop section and only have the textbox where you submit the link.

 **Result:**
-- Removed drag-and-drop upload area with Upload icon
+- Removed the drag-and-drop upload area with the Upload icon
-- Kept only text input field with "Add" button for URLs
+- Kept only the text input field with an "Add" button for URLs
-- Updated subtitle to "Share URLs that inspire the design"
+- Updated the subtitle to "Share URLs that inspire the design"
 - Cleaner, more focused interface for adding reference links

 ## Prompt 15 — Remove Empty Header

 **User Request:**
 Get rid of the header rectangle.
-There is an extra header section in the big panel on the right, please get rid of that rectangle.
+There is an extra header section in the big panel on the right; please get rid of that rectangle.
 It's where there used to be a logo.
 It's `<header class="h-12 glass flex items-center justify-between px-4 shrink-0"></header>`.

 **Result:**
-- Removed empty Topbar component from layout
+- Removed the empty Topbar component from the layout
-- Deleted src/components/layout/topbar.tsx file
+- Deleted `src/components/layout/topbar.tsx`
-- Removed Topbar import from app/layout.tsx
+- Removed the Topbar import from `app/layout.tsx`
-- Removed Topbar element from layout structure
+- Removed the Topbar element from the layout structure

 ## Prompt 16 — Update Default Team Members